A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: Optimal AR models for synthetic isotropic turbulence generation

-Figure \ref{fig_spectrum_YW_Krenk_GA_0_GA_10_N_3_lambda_30} illustrates that, in terms of spectra matching, model $GA-10$ outperforms the rest of the models for low frequencies (up to $\mathring{k} = 4$), including the frequency at which the maximum of the target spectrum is attained ($\mathring{k} \approx 1.245$).
-For higher frequencies, the spectra of all the models show similar oscillations around the target spectrum.
-This result suggests that, a priori, reducing the local fitting of the target autocovariance function for the first lags to improve the global fitting does not necessarily decrease the fitting of the spectrum.
+Figure \ref{fig_spectrum_YW_Krenk_GA_0_GA_10_N_3_lambda_30} illustrates that, in terms of fitting the target spectrum, model \textit{GA}-10 outperforms the rest of the models for low frequencies (up to $\mathring{k} = 4$), including the frequency at which the maximum of the target spectrum is attained ($\mathring{k} \approx 1.245$).
+For higher frequencies, all model spectra show similar oscillations around the target spectrum.
+This result suggests that, a priory, reducing the local fitting of the target autocovariance function in the first lags to improve the global fitting does not have a clear negative impact on the spectrum fitting.